 However, many people have benefited from dogs like Roscoe who find bed bugs before they can become a problem.

-4. Find The Mushrooms
+4. Finding The Mushrooms

 Have you ever had delicious truffles with your meal?
 If you’ve had a fancy French or Italian dish, you may have sampled one of these yummy and expensive mushrooms.